History: By geographic location

 Areas of historical study can also be categorized by the geographic locations they examine.
 Geography plays a central role in history through its influence on food production, natural resources, economic activities, political boundaries, and cultural interactions.
 (Note: Emphasizing the central relation between geography and history, Jules Michelet wrote in the 1869 preface of his Histoire de France: "without geographical basis, the people, the makers of history, seem to be walking on air".)
 Some historical works limit their scope to small regions, such as a village or a settlement.
 Others focus on broad territories that encompass entire continents, like the histories of Africa, Asia, Europe, the Americas, and Oceania.

 The Pyramids of Giza showcase the lasting heritage of the ancient Egyptian civilization.

 The history of Africa begins with the examination of the evolution of anatomically modern humans.
 Ancient historians describe how the invention of writing and the establishment of civilization happened in ancient Egypt in the 4th millennium BCE.
 Over the next millennia, other notable civilizations and kingdoms formed in Nubia, Axum, Carthage, Ghana, Mali, and Songhay.
 Islam began spreading across North Africa in the 7th century CE and became the dominant faith in many empires.
 Meanwhile, trade along the trans-Saharan route intensified.
 Beginning in the 15th century, millions of Africans were enslaved and forcibly transported to the Americas as part of the Atlantic slave trade.
 Most of the continent was colonized by European powers in the late 19th and early 20th centuries.
 Amid rising nationalism, African states gradually gained independence in the aftermath of World War II, a period that saw economic progress, rapid population growth, and struggles for political stability.

 Historians studying the history of Asia note the arrival of anatomically modern humans around 100,000 years ago.
 They explore Asia's role as one of the cradles of civilization, with the emergence of some of the first ancient civilizations in Mesopotamia, the Indus Valley, and China beginning in the 4th and 3rd millennia BCE.
-In the following millennia, civilisations on the Asian continent gave birth to all major world religions and several influential philosophical traditions, such as Hinduism, Buddhism, Confucianism, Taoism, Christianity, and Islam.
+In the following millennia, civilizations on the Asian continent gave birth to all major world religions and several influential philosophical traditions, such as Hinduism, Buddhism, Confucianism, Taoism, Christianity, and Islam.
 Other developments were the establishment of the Silk Road, which facilitated trade and cultural exchange across Eurasia, and the formation of powerful empires, such as the Mongol Empire.
 European influence grew over the following centuries, ushering in the modern era.
 It culminated in the 19th and early 20th centuries when many parts of Asia came under direct colonial control until the end of World War II.
 The post-independence period was characterized by modernization, economic growth, and a steep increase in population.